ansible/ansible-rulebook/docs/conditions.rst

         name: check if an item does not exist in list
         condition: event.levels is not select('>=', 10)
         action:
-          echo:
+          debug:
-            message: The list does not have item with the value greater than or equal to 10
+            msg: The list does not have item with the value greater than or equal to 10

 | In the above example "levels" is a list of integers e.g. [1,2,3], the test says
 | check if *no* item exists with a value >= 10.
 This test passes because none of the items